WithMadiCo/TeachingCurriculum/README.md

 - [**Hackerrank**](https://www.hackerrank.com) is a great resource to practice foundations of programming, new programming languages, interview preparation, or just to keep your skills sharp.
 Highly recommend starting with the _30 Days of Code_ Challenge.
 - [**Flashcards For Developers**](https://www.flashcardsfordevelopers.com/) A great platform to help you study for developing interviews, to test if you truly understand the concepts of programming.
 - [**The Programmer Toolbox**](https://medium.com/@theprogrammertoolbox) is a wonderful podcast started by two incredible Women in Tech, Kathryn Hodge and Robyn Silber that aims to introduce others to coding and start more converstaions around different topics in technology.
+- [**Git**](https://git-scm.com/) is a powerful tool and learn and to incorporate into your projects and knowledge base.
+This resource is more for people who are familiar with Git, but not aware of all the capabilities of the tool.
+- [**Learn Git Branching**](https://learngitbranching.js.org/) is a great resource to get you started in the world of git and version control.
+- [**Learn X in Y Minutes**](https://learnxinyminutes.com) is great for when you know what programming language you want to learn.
+Choose a language and go through the page to learn the basic fundamentals of the language.

+### Fun Tools to Play With
+- To solve the ever going debate between Vim vs. Emacs, there's [Spacemacs](http://spacemacs.org/), a community driven Emacs distribution.
+- [**r/learnprogramming**](https://www.reddit.com/r/learnprogramming) has a lot of other great resources for learning programming and a community to learn it with.